 CRPC is committed to encouraging the use of non-motorized modes of transportation, such as bicycling and walking.
-CRPC encourages the inclusion of bicycle and pedestrian facilities in reconstruction, resurfacing, and capacity increase projects, to the extent deemed safe and feasible.
-To this end, CRPC has been proactive in implementing, planning and construction efforts aimed at providing a safe and enjoyable environment for non-motorized transportation activities.
-As a policy, CRPC has and will continue to implement state and federal regulations as required and continue to work with various stakeholders to implement these important projects.
+CRPC encourages the inclusion of bicycle and pedestrian facilities in reconstruction, resurfacing, and capacity increase projects to the extent deemed safe and feasible.
+To this end, CRPC has been proactive in implementing planning and construction efforts aimed at providing a safe and enjoyable environment for non-motorized transportation activities.
+As a policy, CRPC has and will continue to implement state and federal regulations as required and work with various stakeholders to implement these important projects.

-The challenge for transportation planners, highway engineers, bicycle and pedestrian groups, therefore, is to balance competing interest in a limited amount of right-of-way, and to develop a transportation infrastructure that provides access to all, a real choice of safety in equal measure for each mode of travel.
+The challenge for transportation planners, highway engineers, and bicycle and pedestrian groups, therefore, is to balance competing interest in a limited amount of right-of-way and develop a transportation infrastructure that provides access to all, a real choice of safety in equal measure for each mode of travel.

 The plan identifies the transportation system's existing non-motorized facilities, establishes a future conceptual network with a map and list of improvements, and identifies resources to help fund the future additions to the non-motorized transportation network.

 - Reduces congestion